altaga/Follow-my-paws/README.md

 <img src = "https://i.ibb.co/QKbcXjD/03.png" width = "700">

-Within the group menu we will enter the option "SORACOM Funnel", this option will allow us the connectivity with the services of AWS, all the credentials will be obtained later in the AWS configuration, so do not close this tab (Please follow).
+Within the group menu we will enter the option "SORACOM Funnel", this option will allow us to access the connectivity with the services of AWS, all the credentials will be obtained later in the AWS configuration, so do not close this tab (Please follow).

 <img src = "https://i.ibb.co/tb2xk57/05.png" width = "700">